EMHS 2024–25 financial summary

 Variation $000

-The variance in both the Total Cost of Services and Net Cost of Services is attributable to higher than anticipated expenditures in the 2023/24 financial year, compared to initial estimates.
-Employee benefits expense increased due to:
+The variance in both the Total Cost of Services and Net Cost of Services is attributable to higher than anticipated expenditure in the 2024/25 financial year, compared to initial estimates mainly related to:

 Total equity